Rebuilding Albany High School

 The fully renovated and rebuilt facility will expand the size of the current building by about 50 percent.
 Today’s Albany High building, including Abrookin, encompasses about 378,000 square feet; the new and improved Albany High will add about 250,000 square feet of new space.

 Phase 2 began in June 2019.
 This will consist primarily of construction of another new academic building in the front of our school, in what is now the old Washington Avenue parking lot.
 That new two-story, 39,000-square-foot classroom building, extending east from the auditorium toward the athletic field, will be the home for art and music classrooms.
-It is scheduled to open in late fall 2020.
+It is scheduled to open in December 2020.